alexandrtab/tag-notes/README.md

-# Getting Started with Create React App
+# Tag Notes - it's a Notes app with React ⚛️, Typescript 💙 & SASS !🔥
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts